-Last week, Moshe Vardi gave a talk called “Graduate Students, Marshmallows, and Academic Jobs.”
+Moshe Vardi is a star faculty at Rice University.
+One day, he gave a talk called “Graduate Students, Marshmallows, and Academic Jobs.”

 Cute title, I thought.
 But the marshmallow part wasn’t just there for cuteness, it was an integral part of the talk.

-The exercise is about deferred gratification.
-If you watch the video, those kids really earn their second marshmallow: the temptation is so strong, some have to physically restrain themselves from yielding to it.
+The exercise addresses deferred gratification.
+If you watch the video, those kids really earn their second marshmallow: The temptation is so strong, some have to physically restrain themselves from yielding to it.

 So maybe it’s a good idea to train yourself to resist immediate gratification.